NBA Trade Rumors: Celtics Could Trade Jaylen Brown To Mavs For No. 5 Pick, ‘Dallas News’ Suggests

 Dallas News suggested that the Celtics could include Jaylen Brown in a trade package to acquire the No. 5 pick from the Mavericks.
 In most mock drafts, Mo Bamba is expected to be the fifth overall pick in the 2018 NBA Draft, giving the Celtics a major reason to push through with the deal.
 Trading Brown is undeniably a tough decision for Celtics General Manager Danny Ainge, but it is a sacrifice they need to make in order to improve their current roster.

-With the return of Gordon Hayward next season, it is highly likely that Brown will receive a diminished role which will slow down his development into a legitimate superstar.
+With the return of Gordon Hayward next season, it is highly likely that Brown will receive a diminished role, which will slow down his development into a legitimate superstar.
 In Dallas, Brown will be assured of a starting role.
-He will be teaming up with another young and talented player in Dennis Smith Jr. If the Mavericks really decide to trade the No. 5 pick to Boston, there is a high possibility that they will go after DeMarcus Cousins, DeAndre Jordan, or Julius Randle in the upcoming free agency to address their frontcourt issues.
+He will be teaming up with another young and talented player in Dennis Smith, Jr. If the Mavericks really decide to trade the No. 5 pick to Boston, there is a high possibility that they will go after DeMarcus Cousins, DeAndre Jordan, or Julius Randle in the upcoming free agency period to address their frontcourt issues.